365CSI/iCSR/iCSR-why-it-was-developed.md

 #### What is Client Side Rendering

-In the old days all website pages were built on the Server, then delivered the whole page to Client.
+In the old days website pages were built on the Server, then delivered the complete page to Client.

 With modern technologies the Server delivers data and layout information to the Client.
 **Then the Client Renders the data in the Browser**

-This saves loads of work server-side, and, more important allows the Client to much more dynamic (using AJAX & SPA technologies) No more *click-and-wait-till-a-new-page-is-loaded*
+This saves loads of work server-side.
+And, more important, allows the Client to be more dynamic (using AJAX & SPA technologies) No more *click-and-wait-till-a-new-page-is-loaded*

 ##### Terms and Technologies